 Adding salad dishes to your holiday table is a great way of incorporating raw and minimally processed vegetables to your diet.
 Uncooked foods maintain their nutrient profiles and their vibrant colours appeal to children and adults alike.
 There is no need to drench a healthy dish in an oil-heavy dressing.
-Instead, keep things light and fragrant by making simple dressings from lemon juice, mustard, tahini or even blended corn for a creamier but light dressing.
+Instead, keep things light and fragrant by incorporating a variety of low carb veggies and making simple dressings from lemon juice, mustard, tahini or even blended corn for a creamier but light dressing.

 Gone are the days when salad means a chunk of floppy old iceberg with a fridge-burnt tomato and a sorry old slice of cucumber.
 A good salad can easily be ramped up to a showstopper with just a minimal amount of effort put into slicing, grating, roasting and layering.
 Get children involved with washing, chopping and mixing ingredients and you can be sure they’ll sneak a few nibbles of the raw ingredients as they go